Marquee Tag

 Make your application easy to read and understand

-• Give enough detail so that the judges can understand you.
+• Give enough detail so that the reviewers can understand you.

 • Write in clear English and avoid technical jargon where possible.